xtream1101/slackbot-queue/README.md

 - `-w` or `--worker`: Set this flag to denote that this instance is a worker

 ### Usage
 Must have a RabbitMQ server running somewhere where this bot can access (set in the config file)
+`$ pip3 install -r requirements.txt`

-`$ python3 main.py [args]`
+`$ python3 main.py -c ./example [-w]`
 There must be **only** one non-worker _(listener)_ and at least one worker for the bot to operate fully.

 ### Commands Folder